sniafas/photography-style-analysis/DOCS.md

 ## image_analysis

-Image analysis handles the image transformation before tfrecord generation and training process.
+Image analysis handles the image transformation before training process.
  - It can transform images to any given ratio with ratio handling for both dimensions.
 When transforming and image to new ratio, it might not exactly fit to the target ratio
     - exceeding resolution -> crop image to fit ratio
     - missing resolution -> 0pad image to fit ratio
-- General resize images to reduce disk size(depricated, not used from the project), checks orientation(depricated, since new unsplash release), Images have to follow a standard ratio (3:2).
+Images have to follow a standard ratio (3:2).

 ## interfaces